rbuchberger/jekyll_picture_tag/docs/users/notes/migration_2.md

 If you can't get satisfactory results with those options, you'll have to use a proper editor.
 JPT is not one, and the old crop feature went too far down the road of trying to be.

+## Naming of presets and media queries

+- If you have any presets or media queries with names that start with `jpt-`, change them.

+We're cordoning off a namespace for built-in ones.